 The registration must be carried out personally at the Residents Office (Bürgerbüro) and should be done within the first 2 weeks after you moving into a flat in Magdeburg.
 A few days after registration, you can go to Residents Office once more to ask for for your tax number (Steueridentifikationsnummer), required for salary payment, at the information desk (without appointment).

 If you move within Germany (even within the dormitory), you must inform the Residents Office about your new address.
 If moving within Germany, the official notification at the old place of residence is not necessary.

 We recommend to make an appointment online, to reduce the waiting times.

 7. Opening a Bank Account

 In order to make bank transfers (rent, semester fees, health insurance in case of scholarship holder) and to receive your salary, grants or money transferred from abroad, you need to open a current account at a bank.
 For this, you need the letter of admission from the university, the receipt from the Residents Office as well as your passport.
 The different banks offer various services at various prices; some offer free accounts for students.
 Therefore, it is a good idea to talk to experienced students or make a comparison of prices yourself before you choose your bank.

 You can find more information on banking in Germany here.

 8. Foreigners Office

 Congrats!
 You managed all the most tricky bureaucratic hurdles.
 Now, you just have to prolong your visa.
 For that you have to make an online appointment at the Foreigners Office.
-To the appointment you have to bring all your degree certificates (original & copy), the membership confirmation of the health insurance (original & copy), one passport photo, rental contract (original & copy), working contract (original & copy) and this filled form.
+To the appointment you have to bring your passport/visa, all your degree certificates (original & copy), the membership confirmation of the health insurance (not older than 3 months, original & copy), one passport photo, rental contract (original & copy), working contract (original & copy), confirmation of registration office (original & copy), proof of salary (if available, original & copy) and this filled form.